AaronL1011/Assignments/Term_2_Workbook/README.md

 Quick Sort is a much more efficient algorithm than the prior, and operates in a slightly more complicated fashion.
 This algorithm starts by choosing a pivot point (where the point is doesnt really matter), then the idea is to arrange the elements LESS than the chosen point to the left of the pivot, and the values GREATER than the pivot to the right!
 This process is continued with new pivot points until a sorted array is returned.
 This algorithm has a time complexity of O(n log n) or logarithmic/linearithmic time.
 This means that execution time for the sort grows in proportion to the logarithm of the set size.
 The first 'n' in 'n log n' is often ignored due to it being a fairly trivial effect to the running time when the set size is very large, we are mainly focussed on the 'log n'.
 Each time through the loop, the data set to search or sort is halved, so in a worst case, the algorithm will require log n steps.

+**Comparison**

+Domain: A set of 10 items, very small scale.
+Number of steps to sort with Bubble: O(10^2) = 100 Number of steps to sort with Quick: O(10 * log2(10)) = 40

+Domain: A set of 10,000 items.
+Number of steps to sort with Bubble: O(10000^2) = 100,000,000 Number of steps to sort with Quick: O(10000 * log2(10000)) = 140,000

+As you can see, the difference in steps between the two alorithms changes drastically as you increase the set size, highlighting the importance of a good algorithm.

 __Ref__:
 - https://www.geeksforgeeks.org/bubble-sort/
 - https://medium.com/human-in-a-machine-world/quicksort-the-best-sorting-algorithm-6ab461b5a9d0